The mesothelioma attorneys at The Law Offices of Peter Angelos describe the process of diagnosing mesothelioma.

 Depending on the findings that result from the testing, a patient may then be officially diagnosed with mesothelioma.
 It is important at this point in the process that patients and their families ask any questions that they have regarding the disease, treatment and expectations.
 Additionally, it may be advisable to obtain a second opinion regarding this diagnosis to ensure that the patient is following the proper and most viable treatment plan for their disease.

 For patients diagnosed with mesothelioma, who were exposed to asbestos through the workplace, a home or indirectly through secondary exposure, it is important to contact an experienced mesothelioma attorney.
 Many of the victims and families whose lives have been affected by asbestos exposure, mesothelioma or other asbestos-related diseases often do not know whether pursuing legal action is possible or worthwhile.
-The Law Offices of Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years, and our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease.
+Peter Angelos Law has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years, and our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease.